hwanglab/divine/README.md

 - or (and) VCF file

 # Algorithm
-- Refer to "Divine: Disease-causing genes/Variant prioritization in clINical whole Exome sequencing data", Hong. *et. al.*
+- Refer to "Divine: Prioritizing Genes for Rare Mendelian Disease in Whole Exome Sequencing Data", Hong. *et. al.*

 # Output
 - When only HPO IDs are given, Divine generates a prioritized gene list and an inferred disease list.